morzack/aerpawlib-vehicle-control/README.txt

 To install as a local library (this maintains a dynamic link to this dir):
     pip install -e .

-Usage:
+For specific usage instructions, check out aerpawlib/__main__.py or run
-    import aerpawlib
+    python -m aerpawlib --help
+in your shell after installing

-Examples will be written later
+More examples/docs will be written soon!